Photo credit: Woodfloorsonline.com

 Hardwood floors didn't get their name because the floor is hard!
 They got their name because the type of wood used in many wood flooring applications is actually a type of wood called hardwood.
 Hardwoods are often used for furniture making and smaller wood projects while softwood is used for larger home construction and building projects.
 Hardwoods come from deciduous trees which simply means trees that shed their leaves annually.
 Some commonly used types of hardwood include: mahogany, cherry, maple and oak.
 Hardwoods are more expensive than softwoods for two reasons.
 First, hardwood takes longer to grow and therefore is more expensive to produce.
 Second, hardwood is more useful than softwood so the demand is greater.
 Read below for full descriptions on these wood types.

-Hardwoods are sold by the board foot, which is defined as a square foot of rough lumber that is 1 in. thick.
+Hardwoods are sold by the board foot, which is defined as a square foot of rough lumber that is 1 inch thick.
 Hardwoods are not used for general construction, nor for larger projects such as decks and new home construction.
 Hardwoods are used more often for furniture, and floors and there are many more types of hardwoods than softwoods.
 Hardwood products can last a lifetime with proper care and maintenance.
 With the variety of colors, textures and grain patterns, the choices are really endless.

 Some hardwoods are in danger.
 Some exotic hardwoods are close to becoming extinct, such as Brazilian rosewood.
 This fact has made prices for some hardwoods soar and has caused environmentalists to become very concerned and active in the preservation efforts of many hardwoods.
 For more information, visit the Sustainable Forestry Initiative.